aiven/terraform-provider-aiven/docs/resources/pg.md

 Optional:

-- `pg` (Boolean) Allow clients to connect to pg from the public internet for service nodes that are in a project VPC or another type of private network
+- `pg` (Boolean) Allow clients to connect to pg from the public internet for service nodes that are in a project VPC or another type of private network.
-- `pgbouncer` (Boolean) Allow clients to connect to pgbouncer from the public internet for service nodes that are in a project VPC or another type of private network
+- `pgbouncer` (Boolean) Allow clients to connect to pgbouncer from the public internet for service nodes that are in a project VPC or another type of private network.
-- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network
+- `prometheus` (Boolean) Allow clients to connect to prometheus from the public internet for service nodes that are in a project VPC or another type of private network.

 <a id="nestedblock--pg_user_config--timescaledb"></a>